juliarose/tf2-price/README.md

 Utilities for Team Fortress 2 item pricing.

 Fractional currencies pose arithmetic challenges due to the inherent imprecision of floating-point numbers.
 A solution is to handle currency in its smallest unit (e.g., cents for US currency, or weapons in Team Fortress 2), stored as integers.
-This allows precise calculations without cumbersome conversions, ensuring predictable outcomes.
+This allows precise calculations without [cumbersome conversions](https://gist.github.com/juliarose/cf4e246294bf8740c592c3ef1de2d71b), ensuring predictable outcomes.
 Additionally, this crate offers a container for floating-point currencies when needed.

+In release builds in Rust, integers pose the risk of [overflowing](https://en.wikipedia.org/wiki/Integer_overflow).
+While, this behaviour is [not considered unsafe](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html#integer-overflow), it is problematic.
+This crate uses [saturating arithmetic](https://en.wikipedia.org/wiki/Saturation_arithmetic) for integer arithmetic and also provides methods for checking for overflow.

 ## Installation